civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 15

-As soon as any cyber security risk associated with the designated operator's supply chain or its use of third-party products and services has been identified under paragraph `9`(1)(a), the designated operator must take reasonable steps, including any steps that are prescribed by the regulations, to mitigate those risks.
+As soon as any cyber security risk associated with the designated operator's supply chain or its use of third-party products and services has been identified under paragraph 9(1)(a), the designated operator must mitigate those risks.

 ### Section 16